gohugoio/hugoDocs/content/en/troubleshooting/faq.md

   - Is the `publishDate` in the future?
   - Is the `expiryDate` in the past?

-  If the answer to any of these questions is yes, either change the field values, or use one of these command line flags: `--buildDrafts`, `--buildFuture`, or `--buildExpired`.
+  If the answer to any of these questions is yes, either change the field values, or use one of these command-line flags: `--buildDrafts`, `--buildFuture`, or `--buildExpired`.

 Why is a given page not published?
 : In the `content/section/page.md` file, or in the `content/section/page/index.md` file: